 - 3-4 tbs olive oil or butter

 Take the pastry sheets out of the fridge for at least 15 min before handling to avoid breaking although sheets are a lot easier to handle and they warm quicker than puff or crust pastry.

 Cook the washed, drained and chopped spinach.
-If you decide to use onion chop and sweat that first with 1 tbsp of olive oil and then add the spinach.
+You may wish to use onion, if so, chop and sweat that first with 1 tbsp of olive oil for a few minutes and then add the spinach.
 Cook until all water will evaporate.
 Spinach has to be well drained so it doesn't need cooking for too long.
-2-3 min should be plenty.
+2-3 min will be sufficient.
 Once finished, set aside to cool.

-Preheat the oven on at 180 C and prepare the oven tray, line with baking paper and set aside.
+Preheat the oven on at 190 C, prepare the oven tray, line with baking paper and set aside.

-Grab a bowl where you put in the feta cheese which you should make into small crumbles with the help of a fork.
+Grab a bowl, put in the feta cheese which you shouldmake into small crumbles with the help of a fork.
 Once this is done, add the ricotta cheese and mix well.
-Add salt only if your feta is not particularly salty or you would really want the salty.
+Add salt only if your feta is not salty or you would really want them fairly salty.
 I do recommend however to taste the cheese before so that you know what level of saltines that is.
-Then decide if you like more.
+Then decide if you like to add any more.
 Add the egg only if you wish.
 I sometimes like it without.
 Add a pinch or two of freshly ground pepper.
-I normally split the cheese into two at this point because I can't give up on the dill version.
+I normally split them into two at this point because I can't give up on the dill version.
 I always must have some with dill and some with spinach separately.

-Add the cooked spinach and the dill if you split the cheese or you could add both to the whole cheese mix.
-Okay then, let's get rolling!
-So, take out one pastry sheet, fold into two to get a rectangle shape.
+Add the cooked spinach and the dill separately if you split the cheese or you could add both to the whole cheese mix.
+So, let's get rolling!
+Take out one pastry sheet, fold into two to get a rectangle shape.

-Place the rolls/parcels on the greaseproof egg wash each, sprinkle the mixed sesame seeds and when all finished place in the oven and bake for 20-25 minutes at 190 C
+Place the rolls/parcels on a greaseproof, egg wash each, sprinkle the mixed sesame seeds.
+When all finished place in the oven and bake for 20-25 minutes at 190 C